Aegyo: Relation to gender roles and sexism

-Aegyo is also essentially a manifestation of patriarchy and gender roles in everyday life.
-South Korean women are often pressured or sometimes even lightly requested to perform aegyo in certain settings, with women being the primary individuals engaging in such behavior.
+Puzar and Hong argue that aegyo is a manifestation of patriarchy and gender roles in everyday life.
+They argue women can either explicitly choose to use aegyo for social reasons or are pressured into doing so by societal expectations.
 The Asia Pacific Journal of Anthropology describes aegyo as a "layered phenomenon standing in productive relations with other ideas and concepts typical of Korean remaining hierarchical (patriarchal and gerontocratic) societal organisation."